 We all know how important electricity is.
 It is one of the important sources of energy in modern times.
 We use electricity in our homes, in industries and for transportation.
 In this chapter, concepts such as electric potential, electric current, electric power and heating effects of electric current are discussed.
 After an explanation of every concept, solved examples are given so that students can understand the concepts easily.

 Following is the table explaining the number of questions that are present in Chapter 1:

 Chapter 2 – Magnetic Effect of Electric Current

 Chapter 2 Magnetic Effect of Electric Current explains how electric current can be used in the production of the magnetic field.
 The term magnetic effect of electric current defines the electric current flowing through a wire that can produce a magnetic field around it.
 The simple way to explain this is electric current can produce magnetism.
 The concepts such as magnetic field, magnetic field lines, properties of the magnetic field, electromagnetism, the difference between a bar magnet and electromagnet and other concepts, such as what is a motor and what is a generator, are covered in the chapter.

 Following is the table explaining the number of questions that are present in Chapter 2:

 |Short question type answers||34|

 |Long answer type questions||8|

 Chapter 3 – Sources of Energy

-Every day we consume energy in different forms.
-Did you ever think from where we obtain this energy?
-Energy is obtained by burning fuels such as wood, LPG, kerosene, coal etc. There are different types and forms of energy.
+Every day, we consume energy in different forms.
+Did you ever think about where we obtain this energy?
+Energy is obtained by burning fuels such as wood, LPG, kerosene, coal, etc. There are different types and forms of energy.
 A source of energy is one which provides an adequate amount of energy in a convenient form over a long period of time.
-Any source of energy can be divided into two categories and they are:
+Any source of energy can be divided into two categories, and they are